shahyaranfaz/SHAYVERI/scripts/spsa/README.md

 `BookInfoDepth=0` so the configured external opening set is the only book.

-On trainer machines, `lakas_nnue.py` may be copied beside the shell scripts or kept under `lakas/`; the launcher supports both layouts.
+On trainer machines, `lakas_nnue.py` may be copied beside the shell scripts or kept under `lakas/`.
+The launcher supports both layouts.